Jordan Kent

-Jordan Russell Kent (born July 24, 1984, in Dhahran, Saudi Arabia) is a former American football wide receiver and former television play-by-play announcer for the Portland Trail Blazers on NBC Sports Northwest.
-Jordan currently works for Pac-12 Network and CBS Sports.
+Jordan Russell Kent (born July 24, 1984) is an American sports broadcaster for CBS Sports Network where he calls play-by-play for college basketball, football, and WNBA.
+Jordan is a former American football wide receiver and former television play-by-play announcer for the Portland Trail Blazers on NBC Sports Northwest.
 Jordan is the executive producer for Talkin' Ducks, on networks throughout Oregon.
 During the 2020 NBA Bubble, Jordan called Blazer games on the heels of the resignation of Kevin Calabro.
 Jordan frequently works with Nintendo of America covering high level gaming tournaments which have been featured on TNT and the Disney channel.
-Jordan was drafted by the Seattle Seahawks in the sixth round of the 2007 NFL Draft after he began playing football when he was a junior in college at the University of Oregon.
+Jordan was drafted by the Seattle Seahawks in the sixth round of the 2007 NFL draft after he began playing football when he was a junior in college at the University of Oregon.
 While at the University of Oregon, Jordan also played Basketball and ran Track, making him the first three-sport college athlete at the University of Oregon since World War II.
 Since 2012, Jordan has operated award-winning youth sport camps throughout Oregon and Washington called Jordan Kent's Just Kids Skill Camps.

 Early life

-Kent attended Winston Churchill High School in Eugene, Oregon.
-An 11-time individual and team state champion in basketball and track, he contributed to state team titles in both sports as a junior before repeating track crown his final year.
-The First-team All-state pick averaged 18 points on the hardwood while leading Lancers to a 20–4 record his senior season.
-On the track, became the state's first four-event individual champion in the same year by winning state 4A titles in the long jump, 100, 200 and 400 meters in 2002.
+Kent was born in Saudi Arabia where his dad was coaching basketball.
+He spent childhood in California and Colorado.
+He attended Winston Churchill High School in Eugene, Oregon when his dad took the head coaching job at University of Oregon.
+Kent was an 11-time individual and team state champion in basketball and track.
+He contributed to state team titles in both sports as a junior before repeating track crown his final year.
+During his senior season, the First-team All-state pick averaged 18 points on the hardwood while leading Lancers to a 20–4 record.

+In 2001, he bettered the 41-year-old state meet long jump record of 24 ft 1+1/4 in held by Mel Renfro with a leap of 25 ft 1+1/4 in.

+In 2002, he became the state's first four-event individual champion in the same year by winning state 4A track and field titles in the long jump (24 ft ½ in), 100 meters (10.54 s), 200 meters (21.29 s), and 400 meters (47.22 s).
 The two-time state track athlete of the year completed his prep career winning three state 400 championships and two 200 and long jump gold medals, setting state records in each of the latter two events.
-As a junior, bettered 41-year-old state meet long jump record (25-1¼) previously held by Mel Renfro (24-1¼).